One customer, one Wal-Mart.

 He said in China and throughout Asia, Wal-Mart will continue to focus on driving simplicity through its everyday low price and low cost strategies, while also taking local best practices and tailoring them to work in Wal-Mart stores.

-In short, McMillion said, “Customers are under pressure around the world, they need us, and it’s Wal-Mart’s time.”
+In short, McMillon said, “Customers are under pressure around the world, they need us, and it’s Wal-Mart’s time.”

-Despite the challenges, McMillion said Wal-Mart’s growth is outpacing the market everywhere except in China.
+Despite the challenges, McMillon said Wal-Mart’s growth is outpacing the market everywhere except in China.

 The company plans to add 20-22 million square feet of store space internationally in next fiscal year versus 21-23 million in this year.